belindav8567/github-tutorial/README.md

 ![screenshot](https://cloud.githubusercontent.com/assets/15129114/19785992/c7eb8092-9c69-11e6-9894-9d3ebbfefad2.png)
 * Git push
   * don't push unless you already made a repo on c9
- * There you go! you made your first repo :)

 On cloud9 you'll need to...
 ![screenshot](https://cloud.githubusercontent.com/assets/15129114/19785655/3b30fe30-9c68-11e6-8d26-db7facc2550a.png)
  * The names have to match